igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 Loss bit in {{?RFC7713}} is reporting an approximate number of lost bytes.

-Observation points can estimate the end-to-end loss, as determined by the upstream endpoint's loss detection machinery, by counting packets in this direction with the L bit equal to 1, as described in {{usage}}.
+Observation points can estimate the end-to-end loss, as determined by the upstream endpoint, by counting packets in this direction with the L bit equal to 1, as described in {{usage}}.

 # Using the Loss Bits for Passive Loss Measurement {#usage}